 - Environmental factors like certain strains of viruses can cause diabetes

-- Exposure to cow’s milk or milk products in early stage of life can induce diabetes
+- Exposure to cow’s milk or milk products in the early stage of life can induce diabetes

 - Destruction of beta cells etc.